Networks

 Network Descriptions

 If there is a description for the network that you are exploring then that description will appear in the right-hand-side window when you first open the explore view.
-By default networks do not have a description so nothing will show but a description can be set under Settings for a network.
+By default networks do not have a description so nothing will show but a description can be set using the "Optional Description and Image" toggle when first creating a network or when editing a network.
 The description can also be hidden by clicking on the cross towards the top of the right-hand-side window.
 Once the description has been hidden, you can show it again by clicking on the information icon towards the top of the right-hand-side window.

 Searching for Nodes

 At the top of the right-hand-side window you will find a search input where you can start typing the name of a node and select from the auto-completed options shown.
-By default, you are able to search nodes by their name.
-However, if you change the attribute that is used for displaying labels (click here for details) then that attribute will be used in the search input as well.
+You are able to search nodes by their name.

 Selecting a node via the search input works in exactly the same way as selecting a node by left-clicking on it, i.e. that node and all of the nodes that it is connected to will be selected.
 It is also possible to cumulatively add nodes to the selection by using the search and select input.
 For example, if you select Node A, then you can add Node B and all of Node B's neighbors to the selection by typing Node B's name into the search box and selecting it.
 This works the same as holding down the control (or command key for Apple devices) key while left clicking nodes but has the advantage of being able to progressively search for nodes to add by their name or another attribute.